firedrakeproject/firedrake/docs/source/interpolation.rst

 each process, and Firedrake will take care of the halo updates before the next operation using ``f``.

+For interaction with external point data, see the :ref:`corresponding manual section <external-point-data>`.

 C string expressions
 --------------------